 One debate that never seems to get settled in the commercial trucking industry is whether to choose new tires or retread tires when it’s time for replacement.
 Both offer fleet managers their own set of benefits, and understanding the pros and cons of each will allow you to make a more informed decision when it comes to your repair and maintenance budget.
+We show you the benefits between retread tires vs new tires.

 When your commercial truck tires wear out, replacing them with brand-new tires can be very beneficial.
 The tires have never been used before and thus there aren’t any potential repairs or remaining potential quality issues from it’s first life.
 Many fleet managers claim that replacing worn-out tires with new ones is safer for their fleet, citing increased cushion and performance as some of the main benefits.